Izu Peninsula・Hakone – Luxury Onsen Ryokan Guide

 Q6.
 No Japanese — any problem?

 Yes.
-Luxury ryokans focus on privacy and calm — ideal for two guests.
+Luxury ryokans focus on privacy, quiet surroundings, and intimate settings, making them ideal for couples or two guests.

 Q9.
 Best 5-day route?